ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 * Assess the type of data that you have before you create backup policies.
 Critical data that changes more often might require more frequent backups than static data.
 Ask which data is most critical and which is to be archived.

+* Carefully consider when you need to include the creation of backup snapshot copies in other regions.
+The copies can help to create new volumes in the target region and aid with business continuity.
+However, it takes time to copy large amounts of data to another region, and creating remote copies incurs charges for data transfer and the storage consumption in the target region separately.

-* Keep costs down by retaining backups for only while you need them to prevent data loss.
+* Keep costs down by retaining backups only where and while you need them to prevent data loss.
 Plan timely backups to restore data that might be deleted or corrupted.
 Think about the type of events that might happen.
 Ask how much data you can afford to lose.
 The answers can help you decide on a backup interval and retention policy.

 * Ask how quickly you need to recover the data.
 Create a volume or share from a backup and test the failover to get an idea of the time it can take.